MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x6--invalid-process-detach-attempt.md

 The INVALID\_PROCESS\_DETACH\_ATTEMPT bug check has a value of 0x00000006.

 This bug check appears very infrequently.
+This bug check can be caused by calling the KeStackAttachProcess and subsequently calling KeUnstackDetachProcess in a LOAD_IMAGE_NOTIFY_ROUTINE callback.
+The callback for LOAD_IMAGE_NOTIFY_ROUTINE runs in a thread of the process the image is being loaded into.

 **Important** This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](http://windows.microsoft.com/windows-10/troubleshoot-blue-screen-errors).